cainmagi/sync-stream/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Describe what you have done with this PR.
 List any dependencies that are required for this change.

-If your PR is designed for an issue, please refer the issue by the following example:
+If your PR is designed for an issue, please refer to the issue by the following example:

 Fixes # (issue)

 ## Updated report

-Please summarize your modifications as itemized report.
+Please summarize your modifications as an itemized report.

 1. Update ...
 2. Add ...

 ## Information

-Please provide the follwing information of your PR:
+Please provide the following information about your PR:

 - Syncstream version: